 If you’re more into vintage shopping, staying around the PNU area is also a great option.
 With the young university crowd giving life to the area, you’ll also be treated to a good café and bar scene.

-Recommended accommodations in Pusan National University (PNU) area:
+Where to stay in Pusan National University (PNU) area – top recommendations

 Seomyeon is perfect for those who just can’t stay away from the city for too long.
 It’s centrally located, so if you plan to see as much sights as possible in Busan, this is your base.
 But with all the restaurants, bars, and shopping areas crowding around Seomyeon, you probably won’t even need to stray too far.